 If exploring Torres del Paine in Patagonia is on your bucket list, consider doing part of it on four legs.
 It was an amazing way to see Cerro Paine on a gorgeous fall day.

 Planning a tip to Patagonia?
-You'll might also like these:
+Check this post out first:

 If You Go: